HODIE (Roman Calendar): ante diem septimum Idus Iunias.

 ANIMAL PROVERBS: Today's animal proverb is Intereunt feles, celebrant convivia mures (English: The cats die; the mice hold a party).

-BREVISSIMA: The distich poster for today is Lites Vitandae.
+BREVISSIMA: The distich poster for today is Mors.
 Click here for a full-sized view.
+I'm sharing these with English translations at Google+ now too.

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simia et Gemelli Eius, an Aesop's fable about the dangers of helicopter parenting.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simia et Gemelli Eius, a story about a mother who treats her two children very differently.